Lake Tekapo: In Māori culture

 "Tekapo" is a misspelling of Takapō, the name of the lake in the Māori language.
 Takapō means "to leave in haste at night".

 In 2021, the Mackenzie District Council announced that it will start using the dual names of Tekapo and Takapō when referring to Lake Tekapo.

-According to Ngāi Tahu mythology, Lake Tekapo being one of the lakes dug by the Waitaha explorer Rākaihautū using his Polynesian digging stick, which was called Tūwhakaroria.
+According to Ngāi Tahu mythology, Lake Tekapo is one of the lakes dug by the Waitaha explorer Rākaihautū using his Polynesian digging stick, which was called Tūwhakaroria.
 After arriving in the Uruao waka at Nelson, Rākaihautū divided his people into two groups.
 Rākaihautū led his group down the middle of the island, digging the South Island freshwater lakes.
 His son, Rakihouia, led the other group down the east coast of the South Island.